Travel.State.Gov > International Travel > Learn About Your Destination > Chad International Travel Information

 Faith-Based Travelers: See the following web pages for details:

 LGBTI Travelers: Strong social and cultural strictures against homosexuality exist, and LGBTI organizations do not operate openly in the country.
-The law does not define “unnatural acts,” which has been used against LGBTI persons in the past.
+The law prohibits but does not define “unnatural acts,” and could be used against LGBTI persons.

 Travelers Who Require Accessibility Assistance: Access to transportation, lodging, and public buildings is limited.
 There are few sidewalks and no curb-cuts, and most buildings lack elevators.